PhysicsAstroUAI/physicsastrouai.github.io/_pages/openings.md

 Applicants should send a cover letter, a CV, a list of publications, a research statement (2 pages max), and contact information for 3 reference letters.
 Prospective candidates are encouraged to contact Prof. Rafael Brahm (rafael.brahm@uai.cl) for additional information.
 Applications received before Jan 23  will get full consideration; later applications may still be considered until the position is filled.
 Priority will be given to suitable candidates of Chilean nationality or whose current status does not require a visa request to start working in Chile.
 Starting date is no later than March 2023.

+/*
-%### Faculty positions
+### Faculty positions

-%We have several faculty positions available for women in all areas of science and engineering, including Physics and Astrophysics ([pdf file with call for %faculty positions](https://ingenieria.uai.cl/assets/uploads/2021/07/womenengineering2021.pdf)).
+We have several faculty positions available for women in all areas of science and engineering, including Physics and Astrophysics ([pdf file with call for faculty positions](https://ingenieria.uai.cl/assets/uploads/2021/07/womenengineering2021.pdf)).

-%Application Deadline: October 1, 2021<br>
+Application Deadline: October 1, 2021<br>
+*/